 Back in February 2017, Tesla announced that they had moved from just selling cars and solar roofs into also selling insurance on their vehicles with their InsureMyTesla program.
-Hong Kong and Australia were the two markets they initially entered.
+The two markets they initially entered were Hong Kong and Australia.
 Instead of starting an insurance division at Tesla, as some articles imply, they did this via partnerships with existing insurers.
 In Hong Kong, for instance, their InsureMyTesla program was via AXA Insurance.

 In October, Tesla expanded into the US market, using a similar partnership strategy, with Liberty Mutual (and their affiliated companies).
 The benefits of this coverage are listed on their site.
 Most of the features offered are just optional add-ons that are available to anyone with a non-Tesla as well.